kubermatic/docs/content/kubeone/v1.8/guides/autoscaler-addon/_index.en.md

   - name: cluster-autoscaler
 ```

 {{% notice note %}}

-If you're facing an issue where your [cluster is below the minimum or above the maximum number of nodes, but the cluster-autoscaler is not fixing it][enforce-node-group-min-size], you need to pass down the `CLUSTER_AUTOSCALER_ENFORCE_NODE_GROUP_MIN_SIZE` parameter to the cluster-autoscaler addon as shown below.
+If you're facing an issue where your [cluster is below the minimum or above the maximum number of nodes, but the cluster-autoscaler is not fixing it](https://github.com/kubernetes/autoscaler/blob/aff50d773e42f95baaae300f27e3b2e9cba1ea1b/cluster-autoscaler/FAQ.md#my-cluster-is-below-minimum--above-maximum-number-of-nodes-but-ca-did-not-fix-that-why), you need to pass down the `CLUSTER_AUTOSCALER_ENFORCE_NODE_GROUP_MIN_SIZE` parameter to the cluster-autoscaler addon as shown below.

 If you're running a cluster with nodes in the multiple zones for the HA purposes, consider setting the `CLUSTER_AUTOSCALER_BALANCE_SIMILAR_NODE_GROUP` parameter to `true` as shown below.
-For more information about this parameter, check the [Cluster Autoscaler FAQ][balance-similar-node-groups].
+For more information about this parameter, check the [Cluster Autoscaler FAQ](https://github.com/kubernetes/autoscaler/blob/aff50d773e42f95baaae300f27e3b2e9cba1ea1b/cluster-autoscaler/FAQ.md#im-running-cluster-with-nodes-in-multiple-zones-for-ha-purposes-is-that-supported-by-cluster-autoscaler).

 ```yaml
 apiVersion: kubeone.k8c.io/v1beta2